allegro/elasticsearch-reindex-tool/README.md

        Segmentation prefixes (comma-separated)
     -segmentationThresholds
        Segmentation thresholds (only double type)
+    -query
+       Give a query to filter data
+    -sort
+       Give field to sort on (if query option in use) -sortOrder
+       Give sortOrder  (if query option in use)

 `segmentationField`, `segmentationThreshold` and `segmentationPrefixes` are optional parameters, allowing to spread querying for field with double values or prefix for string field